CorneliusAng/GymBro/README.md

 References:

-Butler, G. (1974) Arnold Schwarzenegger from Pumping Iron. [photograph] Available at: [URL where the photograph was accessed]
+Butler, G. (1974) Arnold Schwarzenegger from Pumping Iron.

 Marathon Handbook. (n.d.).
 Are Women More Flexible Than Men?. [image] Available at: https://marathonhandbook.com/are-women-more-flexible-than-men/